eleflow/nutch-aws/README.md

 	1. copy the crawldb, linkdb, and merged segments folders from hdfs://users/hadoop/crawl to s3://S3_BUCKET/crawl
 1. copy the logs to s3://S3_BUCKET/logs

+The content of ./jobflowid file shoulfd be a jobflow id (e.g. j-IR4OQTH2HE7Z )if everything went well.

 Note: the cluster is launched with "keep_job_flow_alive_when_no_steps" set to false which means it will be destroyed after the steps are completed.

 ## Checking the master node

 		make ssh

-This will ssh into the master node and will give access to the [hadoop command line tool](http://hadoop.apache.org/docs/r1.0.4/commands_manual.html).
+This will ssh into the master node and will give access to the [hadoop command line tool](http://hadoop.apache.org/docs/r1.0.4/commands_manual.html) and the logs at /mnt/var/log/hadoop.

 ## Destroying